John Chapman's Guide to Getting Published

 3. You are offered a writing course which will teach you how to become a best selling author.

-4. You are told Twitter/X and Facebook are effective marketing platforms but only if you have thousands of followers.
+4. You are told Twitter/X, Facebook and other social media sites are effective marketing platforms but only if you have thousands of followers.
 You can however, buy followers for a small fee.

 5. You are directed to a website on which you can place free copies of your books.
 You pay a membership fee for access.
-You can read other free ebooks on the site and agree to write positive reviews for them.
+You can read other free ebooks on the site if you agree to write positive reviews for them.
 In exchange other authors will review your books.

 Here's what can be wrong with these offers

 1. Email offers: a.
 Be very cautious of any offer coming from someone with a free email account.
 The chances are these people are being paid an affiliate fee to persuade you to pay for promotion.
-If you do pay, you may well find you get the same affiliate account offer from the website owner.
+If you do pay, you may well find you get the same affiliate account offer from the website owner who is more interested in being at the head of a pyramid scheme than in promoting your books.

 b.
 Look for which Twitter/X accounts the website will use and check how many followers they have.
 Are these followers genuine people?
 There are sites available e.g. Twitter Audit which will allow you to check followers.
 There is no point tweeting about your book to fake followers or people who have not been on Twitter/X for years.
 Beware of any sites which promise to tweet your book to thousands of followers but fail to tell you which Twitter/X accounts they will use.
 I was recently invited to use a book promotion site (which I won't name).
 I checked them out.
 They feature recommendations from authors who are selling about one book a month, Claim 208,000 Twitter/X followers but only identify one account with 79,000 followers of which 27% are real.